 Please feel free to contact members of Council with any thoughts or questions you may have.
 Please note that members of Council take on this role voluntarily and so it is not always possible for them to deal with emails on a daily basis, please allow at least 48 hours for a response.

-Please click on button on the right for The Annual Report and Financial Statement for the King Alfred School Society, for the year ending 31st July 2017.
+Please click on button on the right for the latest Annual Report and Financial Statement for the King Alfred School Society.